SAP/jenkins-library/documentation/docs/scenarios/ui5-sap-cp/Readme.md

 ### Scenario Configuration

 This is a basic configuration example, which also resides in the sources of the project.
 Edit `.pipeline/config.yml` below the root directory.
 The configuration corresponds to the steps wrapped in `fioriOnCloudPlatformPipeline`.
-Refer to the [mtaBuild](https://sap.github.io/jenkins-library/steps/mtaBuild/) and [cloudFoundryDeploy](https://sap.github.io/jenkins-library/steps/cloudFoundryDeploy/) documentation for details.
+For more information, see [mtaBuild](https://sap.github.io/jenkins-library/steps/mtaBuild/) and [cloudFoundryDeploy](https://sap.github.io/jenkins-library/steps/cloudFoundryDeploy/).

 ```yaml
 steps: